1. Will I be a certified yoga teacher after completing the course?

 Access to education, learning and utilizing the internet for the powers of good are part of the Heart + Bones philosophy.
 Because we know learning is lifelong and one certificate is not going to be what defines you as a yoga teacher, we happily provide the opportunity to keep learning and growing to all of our graduates.
-Which means you can revist the content as many times as you wish.
+Which means you can revisit the content as many times as you wish.

 You have lifetime access to the course which includes joining the live calls with subsequent cohorts.
-And for a nominal fee, joining in subsequent 5-day immersions.

 8. Why leadership?